 Here’s a dive into Bath’s connection with water…

-Splash-tastic Springs
+Splash-tastic springs

 The city of Bath exists because of thermal springs discovered by Prince Bladud, who, according to legend, was cured of leprosy after bathing in hot muddy waters when he came to the area.
 In gratitude, he founded the city of Bath around the springs in 863 BC.
 Bladud proceeded to become the ninth king of the Britons and is, according to legend, the father of King Lear.